pataskad/nelson-photography-live/README.md

  ---------------- pixbyjade.com ----------------

-*** Updated 02/22/21 ***
+*** Updated 02/25/21 ***

 *I am currently working towards a February 28th, 2021 deployment with updates periodically afterwards as I expand my capabilities as a developer.
 I am always open to constructive criticism and to learning new concepts and approaches!

 Pix by Jade is a photography portfolio website meant to serve as a continuous learning platform for myself while also being a live environment for the client to actually use.
 This project will emulate a real working environment and accompanying paperwork to better prepare for working within the industry, alone or as an integrated member of a team, but this project is solely put together by myself, Dallas Pataska, credits will be updated immediately if this changes.

 *** Technologies/Ideas Incorporated ***
-- HTML5/CSS3/Javscript
+- HTML5/CSS3/Javascript
 - In-line CSS use, primarily chose to do this because it tends to be the most direct and effective method to overriding bootstraps default applied settings
 - CSS/JS via Bootstrap
-- Django forms for contact form, currently via send_mail() - (Looking into django-crispy-forms or similar others for better front end facing form design/styling)
+- Django forms for contact form, currently via send_mail() - (Utilizing Bootstrap for front end viewing)
 - Responsive Design heavily focused on combining desktop and mobile accessibility to lower the barrier to entry/viewing the website
-- Python/Django backend
+- Python/Django backend configuration language and framework
 - Basic SEO implementations including use of Meta tags/description, header tags and favicon
   - Likely to go further later on in the project lifecycle (Such as blog updates, etc)